-2.68 What is the LSME cap and does it impact my disclosures?
+2.8 What is the LSME cap and does it impact one's disclosures?

-- 44.54.
-Article 29b(4) of the CSRD limits the VC information that the ESRS shall require undertakings in scope of the CSRD to obtain from small-medium enterprises (SMEs) for their reporting under ESRS.
-ESRS may not require disclosures which will result in reporting undertakings having to request information from the SMEs in their VC if such information goes beyond the disclosures required in the listed SME (LSME) ESRS. - 45.55.
-This limitation is often referred to as the 'LSME cap' and it aims at limiting the burden for SMEs and embed proportionality in the ESRS. - The LSME ESRS is still under development.
-EFRAG expects to be able to consultis currently consulting on LSME Exposure Draft toward the end of (consultation ends on 22 May 2023) and one of the aspects to cover in the consultation is the approach to the implementation of the LSME cap.
+- 92. Article 29b (4) of the CSRD limits the VC information that the ESRS shall require undertakings in the scope of the CSRD to obtain from small- and medium-sized enterprises (SMEs) for their reporting under ESRS.
+ESRS may not require disclosures which will result in reporting undertakings having to request information from the SMEs in their VC (either listed or not listed) if such information goes beyond the disclosures required in the listed SME (LSME) ESRS. - 93.
+This limitation is often referred to as the 'LSME cap' and it aims at limiting the burden for SMEs and to embed proportionality in the ESRS. - 94.
+The LSME ESRS are still under development and are expected to be finalized by EFRAG in December 2024.

-3. Frequently asked questions
+3. Frequently asked questions (FAQ)

-47.57.
-This chapter provides further practical guidance on the VC principles described in the previous chapter.
+95. This chapter provides further practical guidance on the VC principles described in the previous chapter.